SaiSindhuja197/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 3. In the results section beneath the cell, change the **View** option from **Table** to **Chart**.

-4. Use the **View options** button at the top right of the chart to display the options pane for the chart.
+4. Click on **Customize chart** on the right side of the chart to display the options pane for the chart.
 Then set the options as follows and select **Apply**:
     - **Chart type**: Bar chart
     - **Key**: Item
     - **Values**: Quantity